pschaldenbrand/cmmc_cvpr21.github.io/index.md

 <img width="150" height="auto" src="speakers/david.png">

-[__David Bau__](https://people.csail.mit.edu/davidbau/home/) a PhD student at MIT, advised by Antonio Torralba.
-His research focuses on the dissection, visualization, and interactive manipulation of deep networks in vision, and he is the creator of the Network Dissection, GAN Paint and GAN Rewriting methods.
-Previous to MIT he was an engineer at Google where he contributed to Image Search and Hangouts and created the Pencil Code educational programming system.
-David is coauthor of the widely-used textbook, Numerical Linear Algebra.
+[__David Bau__](https://people.csail.mit.edu/davidbau/home/) received his A.B. in Mathematics from Harvard, his M.S. in Computer Science from Cornell, and is completing his Ph.D. in EECS at MIT.
+David has pioneered methods for the dissection, visualization, and interactive manipulation of deep networks in computer vision, and he is the creator of Network Dissection and GAN Paint, which enable a person to directly edit the internals of state-of-the-art neural networks.
+David is coauthor of a widely-used graduate textbook, Numerical Linear Algebra.
+Previous to his research at MIT he was an engineer at Google where he built Image Search ranking algorithms, Hangouts realtime communications, and the Pencil Code educational programming system.
+David plans to begin as Assistant Professor at Northeastern Khoury school of computer science next year.

 <!--
 <img width="150" height="auto" src="speakers/kazjon.jpeg">